 Walking Tour of mid-Norway’s Cultural Centre

 Surrounded by countless small- and large scale food producers, Trondheim is the city in Norway with the strongest focus on local food.
 Start the day with a stroll in picturesque old town Bakklandet with its colourful wooden houses, cafes and small shops.
 While in the city, do not miss your chance to visit the largest medieval cathedral in the North, Nidarosdomen, which has been a pilgrimage site for nearly 1000 years.
 4-course dinner with wine matching at To Rom og Kjøkken (Two rooms and Kitchen); specialising in French inspired food based on produce from the Trøndelag region.
-Overnight at charming Clarion Hotel Bakeriet, a former bakery converted into a hotel on historic land.
+Overnight at Scandic Nidelven - the hotel which officially holds the status of Norway's best breakfast!

 DAY 2: Trondheim – HITRA